miao-ntust/HawkesJD/README.md

 ```

 **Input:**
-- `y`: row vector of log-return values at which to evaluate the PDF/CDF
+- `y`: log-return values at which to evaluate the PDF/CDF
 - `r`: risk-free interest rate
 - `q`: dividend yield
 - `sigma`: volatility of the underlying asset